marcschulder/polarity-shifter-resources/README.md

 ## Attribution
 This data set is published under [Creative Commons Attribution 4.0](https://github.com/uds-lsv/bootstrapped-lexicon-of-english-verbal-polarity-shifters/blob/master/LICENSE).

+If you use it in your research or work, please cite the relevant publication(s) (see above).

 ## Acknowledgements
 This work was partially supported by the German Research Foundation (DFG) under grants RU 1873/2-1 and WI4204/2-1.